Infant struck by foul ball at pro baseball game hospitalized | WHIZ News

 NJ.com reports (http://bit.ly/2tKW65f ) the infant was hit Wednesday night during a Sussex County Miners game at Skylands Stadium in Augusta.

 New Jersey state police Trooper Lawrence Peele says the child was conscious and alert when flown to University Hospital in Newark.
-No further information was available.
+A hospital spokesman says the child was listed in stable condition Thursday morning.

 The Miners are in the Canadian American Association of Professional Baseball, an independent league.
 They won the Wednesday game against the Trois-Rivieres Aigles of Quebec, 4-2.